WHO WE ARE

 BOARD OF DIRECTORS

 The current Board of Directors is comprised of representatives from all sectors of the membership and all geographical areas of the business improvement area.
+The Board also welcomes the involvement of community-based representatives who provide valued perspectives and input on a range of issues.

 |Vice President||Jacquie Gaudreau|